 Now, while those purposes are legitimate, the information contained in ZoomInfo’s records can be used by scammers to initiate spear phishing attacks, a type of phishing scam that targets businesses and organizations.
 That’s why we think it’s a good idea to opt out of this platform, especially if you are in management.

-Incogni is the fastest way to opt-out of Zoominfo.
+Incogni makes it easy to remove your information from data-brokers.
 A few clicks of a button and your data is off their radar.

 How to Opt-Out of ZoomInfo